pocomane/little_unix_for_windows/Readme.md

 By default, the compiled version will enable the standalone feature of busybox: it is the main reason to compile it, as explained in the Issues section.

+The `./add_tmux.sh` will copy the following files too from the MSYS system:

+- usr/bin/msys-event_core-2-1-7.dll
+- usr/bin/msys-ncursesw6.dll
+- usr/bin/tmux.exe

+The `./add_kak.sh` will compile the `kak` from source.
+The empty file `usr/share/kak/kakrc` is created, and a shell wrapper will be generated in `usr/bin/sh` (needed by kak to work).
+The following dependencies will be copied from the MSYS system:

+- usr/bin/msys-stdc++-6.dll
+- usr/bin/msys-gcc_s-seh-1.dll

 Adding other MSYS utilities
 ---------------------------